Luannadc/html-css-js-Notes/JavaScript.md/JS-Function.md

 Functions often compute a return value.
 The return value is "returned" back to the "caller":

 ```
+// Function is called, the return value will end up in x
 let x = myFunction(4, 3);

 function myFunction(a,b){